Over-the-top media services in India: OTT services launched as Amazon Prime video channels

 The list is by alphabetical order, not by rank or popularity.

-Content and regulation
+Content regulation

-Before 2022, OTT media content in India was largely unregulated.
-OTT providers were accused, especially by conservative groups, by of featuring abusive language, sexual scenes, nudity, vulgarity and hurting Hindu religious sentiments.
-Series which were the focus of controversy include Four More Shots Please!, Tandav, Paatal Lok, Sacred Games, and Mirzapur.
+Due to the absence of any rules and regulation regarding OTT content, many OTT providers were accused of showing nudity, vulgarity and obscenity and hurting Hindu religious sentiments in their shows.
+Series which were the focus of controversy include Four More Shots Please!, Tandav, Paatal Lok, Sacred Games, Mirzapur Lust stories franchise, Rana Naidu.
+Thank You for Coming, and Annapoorani (2023).

-Pornographic films are illegal in India, and several websites and over-the-top media services in India were also closed down by the Cyber Crime Branch for streaming pornographic content on their platform.

-In 2022, the Government of India came out with new regulations for streaming platforms.
-The creators of these series voiced concerns that these regulations constituted censorship.
+According to media reports, between 2018 and 2024, some OTT platforms emerged which started showing porn in the form of web series.
+Both the Supreme Court and Delhi High Court say that OTT regulation is necessary.